About breast cancer

 What should people know about breast cancer?

 Breast cancer is one of the most common cancers among women in New York State.
-Each year in New York, over 14,000 women are diagnosed with breast cancer and almost 2,700 women die from the disease.
+Each year in New York, almost 15,000 women are diagnosed with breast cancer and almost 2,700 women die from the disease.
 It is estimated that one in eight women will develop breast cancer during her life.

 Who gets breast cancer?